AdamG00/Web-Application-Group-Project/README.md

 # CA229 Group Project

 This is our group project page for CA229.
-We have to create a webpage for a fitness app.
+We have to create a webpage for a fitness app which is to be decided.

+Group members:
+- Adam Gilroy
+- Finian Duffy
+- Eoghan Lacey
+- Isobel Murphy

 ## Getting started